tiserge2/fancy-fency/README.md

 ## Description
 <p>
 Welcome to the Facny Fencing Game.
-It aims to create a fencing game using python.
-This project initally was given in my Advanced Programming course.
-It was told we can add it to github and share it publicly.
+It aims to create a funny :joy: fencing game using python.
+This project initally was given in my Advanced Programming course :school:.
+It was told we can add it to github and share it publicly :v:.
 But from my side I choose to make it possible for other people willing to contribute to open source project to particiapte, learn and share thoughts and code, in order to improve it.
 The project subject can be found here.
 </p>

 ## Technologies